SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 0-d (scalar) tensors, NaN/Inf propagation, dtype-boundary overflow/underflow, and NEP 50
-promotion — result dtypes checked against NumPy 2 for mixed-dtype and Python-scalar (weak promotion) operands, extending the contract fixed by `tests/test_bug_regressions.py::TestScalarPromotion` — all compared against NumPy behavior.*
+promotion — result dtypes checked against NumPy 2 for mixed-dtype and Python-scalar (weak promotion) operands, extending the contract fixed by `tests/test_bug_regressions.py::TestScalarPromotion` — all compared against NumPy behavior.
+Property tests sweep all supported dtypes; for f16/bf16 they verify the §3.1 per-op round-back semantics including chained-op cases (where skipped rounding is observable as value divergence — a single-op test cannot detect it). bf16 is checked against `ml_dtypes` as a test-only reference, since NumPy has no native bfloat16.*

 **Phase 2 — Autograd in Rust.**
 Arena/index tape, backward for all primitives, generation-ordered traversal (current engine